History of the Archaeology and Anthropology Program

 By the 2000s, STRI Research Associate Dr. Thomas Wake had begun the Sitio Drago Archaeological Project in Bocas del Toro, examining a 17-hectare late pre-Columbian settlement on Isla Colón that had once been an important trade center.
 Faunal remains include sea turtles and manatees as well as abundant and diverse fish.
 Research on this extensive site and what it can tell us about ancient Panamanian society during the time of Spanish contact is still ongoing.
 Meanwhile on the other (Pacific) side of the isthmus, Dr. Ilean Isaza and botanist Dr. Alicia Ibañez began to survey the large island of Coiba in the Gulf of Montijío (Veraguas), identifying a number of archaeological sites that had trade connections with the mainland.
 Isaza conducted excavations on a small island (Jiacarita) at the southern tip of Coiba, recovering abundant fish remains that comprise the most open-sea suite species in STRI’s long involvement with coastal archaeozoology, such as small tuna and many species of jacks and mackerels.

 Also in the 2010s, STRI research moved toward consolidating and re-examining the extensive human skeletal collection at the Naos Archaeology Laboratory.
-Bioarchaeologist and postdoctoral fellow Dr. Nicole Smith-Guzmán established a system of analyzing and inventorying skeletons in the collection, improving accessibility of this important collection to future researchers and undertaking a region-wide study of biocultural aspects of ancient Isthmian life.
-She has discovered evidence for aural exostoses, which form in the inner ear because of exposure to cool winds and water.
-This is the first time that this condition has been documented in Central America and is thought to be related to deep sea diving for valuable marine shells.
+Bioarchaeologist Dr. Nicole Smith-Guzmán began working at STRI as a postdoctoral fellow in 2016, establishing a system of analyzing and inventorying skeletons in the collection, improving accessibility of this important collection to future researchers, and simultaneously undertaking multiple region-wide studies of biocultural aspects of ancient Isthmian life.
+In 2022, Smith-Guzmán became STRI’s first curator and is expanding her collections care work to all of STRI’s archaeological collections while continuing to pursue research into ancient Isthmian lived experience.

 In 2017, Dr. Ashley Sharpe joined the other archaeologists at STRI, and has begun working with Dr. Smith-Guzmán to examine the Panama human and animal isotopes in order to understand past diet and mobility patterns.
 Furthermore, Sharpe’s research concerning the human impact on ancient animals in densely-settled communities of the Maya region has expanded STRI’s current archaeological research into other areas of Central America, including Guatemala, Belize, and the northern Honduran coast.